PX4/PX4-user_guide/en/flight_controller/pixhawk5x.md

 The FMUv5X open standard includes high-performance, low-noise IMUs on board, designed for better stabilization.
-Triple redundant IMU & double redundant barometer on separate buses. hen the PX4 Autopilot detects a sensor failure, the system seamlessly switches to another to maintain flight control reliability.
+Triple redundant IMU & double redundant barometer on separate buses.
+When the PX4 Autopilot detects a sensor failure, the system seamlessly switches to another to maintain flight control reliability.

 An independent LDO powers every sensor set with independent power control.
 A newly designed vibration isolations to filter out high-frequency vibration and reduce noise to ensure accurate readings, allowing vehicles to reach better overall flight performances.